 Anyone can be a victim of sexual assault, regardless of a person’s gender, age, race, socioeconomic status, etc.

-The term “victim” and “survivor” are used interchangeably as it relates to a person who has been sexually assaulted.
+The terms “victim” and “survivor” are used interchangeably as they relate to a person who has been sexually assaulted.

 Consent